ibm-cloud-docs/containers/addon-headlamp.md

     ```
     {: pre}

-4. For VPC clusters, verify that your security group allows outbound HTTPS connections to IAM endpoints.
+4. For public-only clusters, verify that network security rules allow outbound HTTPS connections to public IAM endpoints.
+If needed, see [Enable OIDC for Headlamp add-on over public endpoints](#headlamp-oidc-override) to update the OIDC configuration.

 ### Authentication fails
 {: #headlamp-ts-auth}